Crypto-Notepad/Crypto-Notepad/README.md

 ## Features

 * Fully customizable editor.
 Able to customize the colors and fonts
-* Able to customize all the parameters of the encryption (Hash Algorithm, Key Size, Password Iterations, The Salt)
+* Able to customize different parameters of the encryption (hash algorithm, key size, password iterations, salt)
 * Included all the features of the default Windows Notepad
 * Association with the application extension
 * Easily search through the content